Kingsleysase/Excel-Projects/README.md

 # Excel-Projects!

-This repository contains projects that were worked on using only Microsoft Excel.
+This repository contains projects that were worked on using Microsoft Excel.